Log In

 Your credit score is calculated on a couple of factors, including:

-• Your payment history (i.e. do you pay your bills on time?);
+• Your payment history (i.e. do you pay your bills and loans on time?)

-• How much money you’ve borrowed in the past; and
+• How much money you’ve borrowed in the past

 Of course, making multiple applications for loans in a short period can also impact your score.

-How can I start building it back up?
+How can I start building up my score?

 • Ensure you pay your bills on time